redox-os/book/src/ch04-11-example.md

 Say a program calls `open("vec:/hello")`.
 That call will work it's way through the kernel and end up being dispatched to this function through our `Scheme::handle` call.
-Just for fun, we push the path that we're passed to the vec.

 The usize that we return here will be passed back to us as the `id` parameter of the other scheme operations.
 This way we can keep track of different open files.
 In this case, we won't make a distinction between two different programs talking to us and simply return zero.

-Now let's do our read and write operations.
-These are the real meat of our scheme.
+Similarly, when a process opens a file, the kernel returns a number (the file descriptor) that the process can use to read and write to that file.
+Now let's implement the read and write operations for `VecScheme`.

 ```rust
 impl SchemeMut for VecScheme {